spencersmith24/cw2-git-advanced/README.md

 For a future step, create another branch `git checkout -b second`.
 Since we still need to be on the `first` branch, use `git switch first` to switch back to it.

 ### Committing and merging
 Make a change on the `first` branch—write some arbitrary text into the file _scratch.txt_.
+Commit that change, and `git switch master` to get back onto the master branch.
+Notice that _scratch.txt_ has updated in your working tree and no longer contains the text that you wrote, as you wrote it on the `first` branch.<br>Use `git merge first` to merge the changes back into master, and you've successfully merged a branch!